GSA/digitalgov.gov/content/posts/2016-01-15-state-of-federal-blogging-2016.md

 Blogs remain a great way to increase storytelling and answer questions for people concerned or interested in work that may take more context to understand.
 At [U.S. Fish and Wildlife Service](http://www.fws.gov/), our blog is called [Open Spaces](http://www.fws.gov/news/blog/), and we often use it to be responsive and answer questions we receive on social media or in response to major events.
 The blog gives us an opportunity to show we&#8217;re listening our communities, and it also allows us to represent different views while providing more context to our work with wildlife.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-337-US-Fish-and-Wildlife-Service-USFWS-Blog-homepage-above-the-fold-Jan-11th-2016.jpg" alt="Screen capture of the U.S. Fish and Wildlife Service Blog homepage on January 11, 2016." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-337-US-Fish-and-Wildlife-Service-USFWS-Blog-homepage-above-the-fold-Jan-11th-2016.jpg" alt="Screen capture of the U.S. Fish and Wildlife Service Blog homepage on January 11, 2016." %}

 **Does your agency use a blog or multiple blogs?** What resources and lessons did you find most helpful this year?
 We&#8217;d love to know in the comments.